ghc/ghc/docs/users_guide/debugging.rst

     that ``foo`` is not being inlined.
 You can pass ``-dinline-check foo`` and you will see a report about why ``foo`` is not inlined.

-.. ghc-flag:: -ddump-vect
-    :shortdesc: Dump vectoriser input and output
-    :type: dynamic

-    Dumps the output of the vectoriser.

 .. ghc-flag:: -ddump-simpl
     :shortdesc: Dump final simplifier output
     :type: dynamic